How will you remember David Silva once he’s retired?

 It’s as if he sees the game from above, like an early version of Football Manager.

-The term ‘football IQ’ has always made me cringe but if it’s appropriate for any player, then Silva is the one.
+The term ‘football IQ’ has always made me cringe but if it’s appropriate for any player, then Silva is that player.

 He seems to understand football on a deeper level to most, sensitive to the flow of the game’s tide, aware of the subtle adjustments needed for each situation.